Ezekiel 36 – A New Covenant for Israel’s Land and People

 ii.
 Slandered: “Used elsewhere of the ‘bad report’ about his brothers that Joseph brought to his father (Genesis 37:2), of slanderous stories of plots against the righteous (Proverbs 10:18; 25:10; Psalm 31:13; Jeremiah 20:10), and of unfavorable (and faithless) reports resulting from an investigation (Numbers 13:32; 14:36–37).”
 (Block)

 c.
 Thus says the Lord GOD to the mountains, the hills, the rivers, the valleys, the desolate wastes, and the cities: The clear emphasis in this section is on the land of Israel.
-There is certainly connection with and impact upon the people, but God’s enduring interest in the land of Israel is emphasized.
+There is certainly a connection with and an impact upon the people, but God’s enduring interest in the land of Israel is emphasized.

 d.
-I have spoken in My burning jealousy against the rest of the nations and against all Edom, who gave to themselves as a possession: God spoken a solemn and powerful word against Edom and all the nations who sought to take the land of Israel to themselves.
-They set themselves against God’s purpose and will when they, with spiteful minds hoped to plunder the country of Israel.
+I have spoken in My burning jealousy against the rest of the nations and against all Edom, who gave to themselves as a possession: God spoke a solemn and powerful word against Edom and all the nations who sought to take the land of Israel to themselves.
+They set themselves against God’s purpose and will, when they, with spiteful minds hoped to plunder the country of Israel.

 i.
 Burning jealousy: “Jealousy is hot as hell; [Song of Solomon 8:6] it is implacable, [Proverbs 6:34-35] and very vindictive.”
 (Trapp)

 2. (6-12) The land of Israel restored from her shame.